Midge / EmergersRed and Black Midge

 Overview

 A classic color combo for midge pupae, usually tied stretch tubing or red thread body, black ribbing or thorax, and a silver or glass bead.
-The contrast and flash make it deadly in winter or when midges are hatching in clear water.
+The contrast and flash make it effective in winter or when midges are hatching in clear water.

 Materials